vaskoGut/Learning/README.md

       ```

       9. Interface: An interface is used to define a structure for an object.
-      10. Record is a utility type in TypeScript that constructs an object type with keys of type K and values of type T. An example:
+      10. Record is used when you need to define an objct with specific key and value types.
+An example:
           Record<string, any> is a mapped type that creates an object type where the keys are strings, and the values can be of any type.
           So, generally speaking, Record is type that helps to define an object with specific keys and values.